smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ## 16. NULLIF, ISNULL, and COALESCE

-These constructs have related but different purposes:
+These constructs have related but different purposes.

 * `NULLIF(a, b)` returns `NULL` when `a = b`; otherwise, it returns `a`.
 * `ISNULL(a, b)` returns `a` when it is non-null; otherwise, it returns `b` converted to the type of `a`.